Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Indiana University Bloomington

-Restrictions: All drone flights require prior approval from EHS.
-No recreational drone use on campus.
-TFR applies at Memorial Stadium during athletic events.
+Restrictions: All drone flights require EHS approval.
+No recreational drone use permitted.
+Stadium TFR during Hoosier football games and major athletic events.

 Purdue University

-Purdue requires all drone flights on university property to be approved through the Office of Environmental Health and Public Safety.
-Purdue operates an active UAS research program through the School of Aviation and Transportation Technology and has established protocols for research and commercial drone operations.
+Purdue University requires all UAS operations on campus to be approved through the Office of Environmental Health and Public Safety.
+The university has an active research program in UAS operations through the School of Aviation.

 Restrictions: Approval required for all campus flights.
-Ross-Ade Stadium TFR during football events.
-Specific restrictions vary based on research protocol approval.
+Ross-Ade Stadium subject to TFR during major athletic events.

 YesOffice of Environmental Health and Public Safety